E1leenn/finalchallenge/README.md

  Note: Only do the following on first initial boot

 ## PuTTy
 PuTTy allows free implementation of SSH for PCs running Microsoft Windows.
-After installing PuTTy, enter the hostname "raspberrypi".
+After installing PuTTy, enter the hostname "raspberrypi". **(missing 1 more step)**
 ![](images/putty.webp)

 After you enter the hostname, click "open" and a new window appears.
 Enter your username and password here.
 The Raspbian default login is user “pi” with password “raspberry“.